MCAT Physical Chemistry Tutor: Chem/Phys Section Topics & Strategies

 Organic Chemistry (~15%)

-Functional groups, reaction mechanisms, stereochemistry, and separation techniques.
-The MCAT focuses on organic chemistry as it applies to biological molecules — enzyme active sites, drug interactions, and the behavior of amino acid side chains under physiological conditions.
+The MCAT focuses on organic chemistry as it relates to biology.
+Expect questions on enzyme active sites, drug interactions, and amino acid behavior under body conditions.

 Physics (~25%)